CBB752Spring2017/CBB752Spring2017.github.io/index.md

 #### Part 2: Personal genomes and personalized medicine (CRISPR):
 -1.
-Read this [paper](<http://palgrave.nature.com/nbt/journal/v34/n2/full/nbt.3437.html>) and other papers about the design of guide RNAs.
-Discuss how individual SNPs would impact the off-target effects in the presence of the SNP.
+Propose a tool that identifies off target CRISPR sites given a genome and guide RNA sequence.

 -2.
-Propose a tool that identifies off target CRISPR sites given a genome and guide RNA sequence.
+Propose a tool that finds all PAM sites in the human reference genome as well as a personal genome and compares the similarity of the two sets.

 -3.
-Propose a tool that finds all PAM sites in the human reference genome as well as a personal genome and compares the similarity of the two sets.

--4.
 Propose a tool that determines the usefulness of CRISPR-targeted deaminases.
 How many disease associated SNPs could this technology edit?

--5.
+-4.
 Propose a tool that integrates additional genomic information to better predict CRISPR activity (e.g. DNase I hypersensitivity data from ENCODE).